Mahasweta-usc/NLP4GOV/README.md

 ### Preprocessing/Anaphora Resolution (ABDICO_coreferences.ipynb)

-Performs disambiguation of pronouns in policy documents or passages to resolve the absolute entity they are referring to.
+Performs disambiguation of pronouns/determiners in policy documents or passages to resolve the absolute entity they are referring to.
 This preserves valuable information by identifying the exact individuals, groups or organizational instruments associated with different activities and contexts.
 Anaphora Resolution is recommended as a precursor preprocessing step to policy texts.